Electrofuge

-In chemistry, an electrofuge is a leaving group which does not retain the lone pair of electrons from its previous bond with another species (in contrast to a nucleofuge, which does).
+In chemistry, an electrofuge is a leaving group that does not retain the lone pair of electrons from its previous bond with another species (in contrast to a nucleofuge, which does).
 It can result from the heterolytic breaking of covalent bonds.
 After this reaction an electrofuge may possess either a positive or a neutral charge; this is governed by the nature of the specific reaction.

 An example would be the loss of H+ from a molecule of benzene during nitration.

-The word 'electrofuge' is commonly found in older literature, but its use in contemporary organic chemistry is now uncommon.
+The word 'electrofuge' is frequently found in older literature, but its use in contemporary organic chemistry is now uncommon.